ashkan-software/clearShallowAtEase/README.md

+# [Code] Failout: Achieving Failure-Resilient Inference in Distributed Neural Networks

+This repository is for the code related to the paper *Failout: Achieving Failure-Resilient Inference in Distributed Neural Networks*.

+## What is Failout?

+When a neural network is partitioned and distributed across physical nodes, failure of physical nodes causes the failure of the neural units that are placed on those nodes, which results in a significant performance drop.
+We introduce ResiliNet, a scheme for making inference in distributed neural networks resilient to physical node failures.
+ResiliNet combines two concepts to provide resiliency: skip connection in residual neural networks, and a novel technique called failout.
+Failout simulates physical node failure conditions during training using dropout, and is specifically designed to improve the resiliency of distributed neural networks.

 ## How to run

 All of the files to run the experiments reside in `Experiment` folder.
 The name of the python files start with the *experiment dataset*, followed by the *type of experiment*.
 For instance, you can run the *Health* experiment, and get the *average accuracy* by running: